 Immediately roll jar in epsom salt to coat, add a bit more glue and salt if need to coat fully.

-Allow glue to dry for 1-2 hours.
+The next step is to allow glue to dry for 1-2 hours.

 Wrap ribbon around base of jar for a scarf, tie it off, and secure in several places with hot glue.